 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying schedule of expenditures of state financial assistance, as required by the Florida Audit General Rule 10.656(3)(d)2 is presented for the purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The accompanying schedule of expenditures of state financial assistance, as required by the Florida Audit General Rule 10.656(3)(d)2 is presented for the purposes of additional analysis and the "Schedules of Program Costs and Program Revenues of the Consolidated Financial Report" for the year ended December 31, 2016 is presented for the purposes of additional analysis, as required by the Illinois Department of Human Services, and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.